fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 - `wireguard-tools`

 - `wireguard-dkms` (if you're using a Linux Kernel older than 5.6)
+- `resolvconf` (as [@fazlerabbi](https://gitlab.com/fazlerabbi37/) informed me that he couldn't find resolvconf preinstalled on some operating systems)

 > Note : You've to restart your system if you install wireguard-dkms.